PyLadiesBerlin/resources/workshops/20_python_beginners_workshop/manual/os_architecture.md

-# Shall I choose 32-Bit or 64-Bit installer?
+# Shall I choose a 32-bit or a 64-bit installer?

-In general, if your operating system has a 32-Bit architecture, choose a 32-Bit installer.
-If it has a 64-Bit architecture, choose a 64-Bit one.
+In general, if your operating system has a 32-bit architecture, choose a 32-bit installer.
+If it has a 64-bit architecture, choose a 64-bit one.

 To find out the architecture of your OS